gogins/csound-extended/REALTIME-AUDIO.md

 ## Reconfigure ALSA

 The default ALSA card is 0, but it will probably need to be some other number, probably 1 (e.g. for USB audio).
-To change the default card for a single user, create and/or edit ~/.asoundrc to reassign the default card and other parameters:
+To change the default card for a single user, create and/or edit `~/.asoundrc` to reassign the default card:

 ```
 pcm.!default {